lakshmantgld/mongoDB-Atlas/README.md

 > product_parts = db.parts.find({_id: { $in : product.parts } } ).toArray();
 ```

-We should think NoSQL has **Not Only SQL**, meaning it can do additional operations in addition to the standard operations in SQL.
-We need to use the index feature of SQL in NoSQL, whenever the use case arises.
+We should think **NoSQL** has **Not Only SQL**, i.e it can perform extra operations in addition to the same old SQL operations.
+We need to borrow the index feature of SQL in NoSQL, whenever the use case arises.
 In the above case, for efficient operation, you would need to have an index on `products.catalog_number`.
 Note that there will always be an index on `parts._id`, so that query will always be efficient.

 ##### Advantages: